- • Complete Film Editing Guide

 - 1.11 YouTube channels to learn filmmaking tips

-How to play video backwards?
+How to play a video backwards?

 Adobe's Premiere is a very powerful video editing and production tool that comes with various features to output a professional video.
 By using the Speed/Duration command available in Adobe Premiere, you can create a backward playing video or reverse video.
 In fact, Speed/Duration option is there to adjust the speed of a video clip and make high speed or slow-motion videos.
 However, we are going to use the same tool for the task of creating reverse video.
 This method supports file formats like MOV, MPEG, FLV, AVI and WMV.